lmcrean/Crocodile-Kingdom/README.md

 [↑ Back to top](#Portfolio-Project-2-with-Javascript)

 ### 2.1.3.
-Product Research
+Initial Product Research
 This project had the intentional advantage of plenty existing resources of high relevance.

 The following resources and repositories were researched.
-- [Alien Memory Game](https://github.com/moirahartigan/Portfolio-2---Alien-Memory-Game) by Github player: moirahartigan

 - [Memory Game](https://github.com/code-sketch/memory-game) by code-sketch  with [Walkthrough](https://marina-ferreira.github.io/tutorials/js/memory-game/), [Demo](https://marina-ferreira.github.io/projects/js/memory-game/), [Video tutorial](https://www.youtube.com/watch?v=eMhiMsEC9Uk&list=PLLX1I3KXZ-YH-woTgiCfONMya39-Ty8qw)
   - This a particularly well documented resource and most similar to what the developer was trying to achieve.
   - the tutorial offers step by step guidance on how to build the game.
+ - [Alien Memory Game](https://github.com/moirahartigan/Portfolio-2---Alien-Memory-Game) by Github player: moirahartigan
 - [Memory Game](https://github.com/flowforfrank/memory-game) by flowforfrank, with [tutorial article](https://webtips.dev/memory-game-in-javascript)
 - [30 minute walkthrough tutorial](https://www.youtube.com/watch?v=bznJPt4t_4s) by dcode
 - [Article](https://www.codewithfaraz.com/content/112/creating-flip-card-memory-game-with-html-css-and-javascript) by codewithfiraz.com explaining the role of each CSS class and JS function